 Hon.
 Craig Simailak: Thank you, Mr. Speaker.
-The department does hope we do hope to be able to complete the consultation report by the fall and once the report is completed I will inform my colleagues of the decisions with respect to the consultation on the Family Abuse and Intervention Act and Clare's Law.
+The department does hope, we do hope to be able to complete the consultation report by the fall and once the report is completed, I will inform my colleagues of the decisions with respect to the consultation on the Family Abuse Intervention Act and Clare's Law.
 Thank you, Mr. Speaker.

-Speaker: Second and final supplementary, Mr. Lightstone.
+Speaker: Your second and final supplementary, Mr. Lightstone.

 Mr. Lightstone: Thank you, Mr. Speaker.
-And, I'd like to thank the minister again for his response.
+I would like to thank the minister again for his response.
 I look forward to reviewing the results of those consultations in the fall.

-As the minister will also recall I tabled a package of documents last September which included the Information and Privacy Commissioner of Nunavut formal submission to the Department of Justice concerning this issue.
+As the minister will also recall, I tabled a package of documents last September which included the Information and Privacy Commissioner of Nunavut's formal submission to the Department of Justice concerning this issue.

-One of the Information and Privacy Commissioner recommendations was the department should "Prepare a policy impact assessment for Clare's Law as contemplated by section 42.1 of the Access to Information and Privacy Act."

-Like to ask; can the minister update the House today on the status of Department of Justice to act on this recommendation?
+One of the Information and Privacy Commissioner's recommendations was the department should "Prepare a policy impact assessment for Clare's Law as contemplated by section 42.1 of the Access to Information and Privacy Act."
+I would like to ask: can the minister update the House today on the status of Department of Justice to act on this recommendation?
 Thank you, Mr. Speaker.